What a joyful day it will be

 I'll keep my faith in going home.

-Read more articles by kathy keeney or search for articles on the same topic or others.
+Read more articles by kathy keeney or search for other articles by topic below.

 So joyfully I'll welcome His embrace.", maybe something like "With perfect love; abundant grace, With joy I'll enter His embrace."
 The rest all seemed to be following a regular pattern (which is my favourite type of poetry), but when I read these two lines they were a fraction out.
 That's the only reason I didn't rate it a 5.
 Other than that, I thought it was really quite beautiful.
 With love, Deb